Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

 The iconic Home button has been removed in Apple’s latest and greatest iPhones, to make space for a bold display that takes up almost the entire front face of the device.
-If you have an iPhone X, XR, XS, or XS Plus, this means you.
+If you own a device from the iPhone X, iPhone 11, or iPhone 12 series, this means you.

 Many of the tasks the Home button used to perform have been replaced by swipe gestures.
 It may seem like a lot to learn, but it doesn’t take long for these to become second nature.
 In fact, many of them are quicker and more intuitive than the old Home button system.

 Here’s a quick overview of all the interface changes; the rest of this chapter is dedicated to quick reminders of how to access key features of iOS, and will be referenced from elsewhere in this guide.

 A single press of the Home button used to take users to the Home screen.
 Now, simply swipe up from the bottom of the display for the same effect.
 This can be done from the lock screen or within any app.

 To open the App Switcher, swipe up from the bottom of the display and pause for a moment instead of letting go.
 The carousel of recently used apps will appear, which you can swipe through freely.
 Tap any of these previews to open the app, or swipe up on the screenshot to force quit the app.